me-julian/acm-widget-template/README.md

 ### Overview

+You are given a ~500x400px box on the page in which you can build your widget.

 This project is built so all widgets can be built independently, published to NPM, and imported into the main repo/site with minimal changes.

 This is all handled by the project setup for you, but pay attention to the instructions for where and what changes you should make when building your widget.